Prince Charles Could Become King Sooner Than Expected After Queen’s Latest Move

-Queen Elizabeth II continues to make moves that seem to indicate that the monarch is considering stepping down and allowing her son, Prince Charles, to become the King of England, reports Heart.
+Queen Elizabeth II continues to make moves that seem to indicate that the monarch is considering stepping down and allowing her son, Prince Charles, to become the king of England, reports Heart.
 Slowly she has been turning more and more of her official duties to the younger members of the royal family and now comes word that she’s dismissed her two most senior aides.

 “Emerging reports suggest that the departing aides left due to their roles being merged into one – but speculation has been fuelled just one week after the government performed a dress rehearsal for the Queen’s death under its code name, London Bridge,” reports Heart.

-Between that and the Queen bowing out of a service at St. Paul’s Cathedral that she was expected to attend (but wasn’t feeling up to), Royal watchers are growing more and more concerned about the state of the Queen’s health and what that may mean moving forward.
+Between that and the Queen bowing out of a service at St. Paul’s Cathedral that she was expected to attend (but wasn’t feeling up to), royal watchers are growing more and more concerned about the state of the Queen’s health and what that may mean moving forward.
 The 92-year-old monarch has been in her role since Feb.
 6, 1952, at the tender age of 25, though her coronation wasn’t until June 2, 1953.

-If Prince Charles does become King shortly, those who follow such things are keeping an eye on whether or not he gives his wife Camilla the title of Queen Consort.
+If Prince Charles does become king shortly, those who follow such things are keeping an eye on whether or not he gives his wife Camilla the title of Queen Consort.

 The Queen gave a speech on the forecourt at Buckingham Palace.